 What Is a Color Correcting Concealer?

 Color correcting concealers are designed to neutralize skin imperfections like redness, sallowness and general discoloration.
-And while some mild skin discoloration issues can often be covered with your foundation and classic concealer, wearing a color correcting concealer underneath your foundation can give you the complete coverage you’re looking for.
+And while some mild skin discoloration issues can often be covered with foundation and a classic concealer, wearing a color correcting concealer underneath your foundation can give you the complete coverage you’re looking for.

-How Do I Apply a Color Correcting Concealer and Does It Go Under Foundation?
+How to Apply a Color Correcting Concealer

 How to Use Green Color Correctors